-3) Fasten the drive cable attachment brackets to the drive cable (Figure 17).
+3. Fasten the drive cable attachment brackets to the drive cable (Figure 16).
 Remove the Drive Cable Attachment Brackets from the Hook and Pin Gate Assemblies.
-Attach one Cable Attachment Bracket 20 to 30" from end of the long cable returning from the tension pulley (step 1, Figure 17).
+Attach one Cable Attachment Bracket 20" to 30" from end of the long cable returning from the tension pulley (step 1, Figure 16).
 While maintaining some tension on the loose ends of the wire rope, release the retainer at the end of the Capstan Wall Assembly.
-Take out as much slack as possible, and splice the free ends together using the cable clips (Step 2, Figure 17).
+Take out as much slack as possible and splice the free ends together using the cable clips (Step 2, Figure 16).

-4) Tension the drive cable (Figure 18).
+- 4. Tension the drive cable (Figure 17).
 Use a pry bar or similar lever to turn the ratcheting take-up on the return pulley.
 Remove the slack in the drive cable and tension it until the springs on the return pulley are compressed to 13" [330 mm] or less.

-Attach the other bracket an equal distance from assembly centerline (Step 3, Figure 17).
+(Figure 17) - 5.
+Loosely attach the other bracket an equal distance from assembly centerline (Step 3, Figure 16).

-Note: Maintain 5 wraps on cable on drive drum and position bottom wrap 1 groove from drum bottom when attachment bracket is $21'-3" \pm 1"$ [6.48 m ± 25 mm] from assembly centerline.
+Note: Maintain 5 wraps on cable on drive drum and position bottom wrap 1 groove from drum bottom when attachment bracket is 21'-3" $\pm$ 1" [6.48 m $\pm$ 25 mm] from assembly centerline.
 Orient the cable clips toward the outside.